dell-esg/openshift-bare-metal/README.md

 ```

 ### Switch Configuration
 The Dell OS10 configuration role requires Ansible v2.5, which we will use via a Docker container.
-First, build the container image (install Docker if not already installed):
+In the bastion node, build the container image (install Docker if not already installed):

 ```
 $ cd src/os10-configuration